B2B keyword research is like a map to amazing content writing so you can reach your marketing goals.

 Let’s say your product is a recruiting app.
 Your prospects are businesses that want to hire people online.
 So they’ll first search for “how to recruit people online.”

-Pro tip: Look at the “People also search for” box to get other ideas for informational keywords related to your business.
+Pro tip: The best B2B SEO agencies recommend to look at the “People also search for” box to get other ideas for informational keywords related to your business.

 But more on that in a minute.